The top 10 tips for getting the most out of your mortgage renewal

 If your current lender is not Educators Financial Group, how well do they really know you?

 At Educators Financial Group, we’ve been providing specialized mortgage products and advice to education members since 1975.
 That means we understand all of the unique elements that make up your professional world (such as compensation structures, pension plans, gratuities, and more).

 Whether you’re shopping around for your first mortgage, coming up to renewal time, or thinking about purchasing a second property, we can provide you with the right mortgage based on your specific needs and budget.

 Coming up to mortgage renewal time?
-Have one of our Agent-Regional Directors contact you with more information on our mortgage options designed with education members’ needs in mind.
+Have one of our mortgage agents contact you with more information on our mortgage options designed with education members’ needs in mind.